dav-par/eng114_DevOps/Documentation/docs/agile.md

 - simple form of agile dev
 - define flow of work
 - kanban board
-- no sprints, goal is smooth flow of work
+- no sprints, goal is a smooth flow of work
+- limits on WIP
+- good for support tickets and unpredictable dev

 ## Disaster recovery plan
 - Always have a plan for if it goes wrong